-The following table lists the LTIP units awarded to Ms. Mumford that were unvested and outstanding as of December 31, 2011.
-No discount has been taken to reflect risk of forfeiture or restrictions on transferability or conversion of LTIP units.
+The following table lists the LTIP Units awarded to Ms. Mumford that were unvested and outstanding as of December 31, 2012.
+No discount has been taken to reflect risk of forfeiture or restrictions on transferability or conversion of LTIP Units.

-Stoc k Awards
+Stock Awards

-Name Number of LTIP Units That Have Not Vested ue of LTIP Units e Not Vested (1)
+Name Number of LTIP Units That Have Not Vested Market Value of LTIP Units That Have Not Vested (1)

-Inacitav
+Lisa Mumford (2) 2,000 \$ 44,920

-Lisa Mumford (2) 2,400 \$ 41,208
+1) Value is determined by multiplying the number of unvested LTIP Units by \$22.46, the closing price for our Common Shares on the NYSE on December 31, 2012.

-- (1) Value is determined by multiplying the number of unvested LTIP units by \$17.17, the closing price for our Common Shares on the NYSE on December 30, 2011, the last trading day of the fiscal year ended December 31, 2011. - (2) LTIP units are subject to forfeiture in the event Ms. Mumford gives notice of her intention to resign her position as Chief Financial Officer of the Company or her employment is terminated for cause prior to December 31, 2012.
-The LTIP units are convertible into Common Shares on a one-for-one basis after the applicable forfeiture restrictions lapse.
+(2) LTIP Units are subject to forfeiture in the event Ms. Mumford gives notice of her intention to resign her position as Chief Financial Officer of the Company or her employment is terminated for cause prior to December 31, 2013.
+The LTIP Units are convertible into Common Shares on a one-for-one basis after the applicable forfeiture restrictions lapse.